RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

 8. A bead that is cut at the image border.

-Please note that these are designed examples, i.e. the methods described here to fix these artifacts might not always work for all cases.
+Please note that these are designed examples, i.e. the methods described here to fix these artifacts might not always work and their combination might not work for heterogeneous samples.

 Prerequisites